ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

     Importing everything from a module should never be done.
 Importing modules this way leads to uncertainty and pollutes the code.
-You cannot know exactly what is being imported and it can often lead to name clashes.
-It is best to import the exact modules to be used.
+You cannot know exactly what is being imported and name clashes are common.
+    Import only the modules to be used.

 * **Limit complexity of code to 10.**

   This is enforced by the ``max-complexity`` option described in :ref:`configuring-flake8`.
 Limiting code complexity leads to code that is easier to understand and less risky to modify.
-Writing low complexity code when possible is preferred.
+Write low- complexity code when possible.

 Your ``.flake8`` file should be: